maigutter/MaiLanguageLab_ecommerce/README.md

 ## Cool!
 Is the project finished?

 Yes and no!
 Right now you are seeing the **Final Delivery** for the project, which means that it's ready for revision from my tutors and it's a working page, quite a bit better than a MVP.
-But I still plan to add on new features and improve the page.
+But I still plan to add on new features and improve the page, adding new features and also adding backend in the near future.
+On top of that, this project's requirements were focused on functionality, which is why the UI is still a work in progress.
+I'll be improving the interface little by little in the next couple of days.

 **Stay tuned!
 Much more is coming!**